Arson in medieval Scandinavia: In Iceland

-Under Icelandic law as codified in the Gragas, quickfire could be punished by death only if the arsonists were killed in the act.
-However, if captured alive the arsonists had to be tried and sentenced to outlawry, even if they were thralls.
-Failure to observe these formalities could result in the killer of quickfire-arsonists being prosecuted himself.
+The Icelandic law as codified in the Gragas states that the penalty for burning was full-outlawry (Old Norse skóggangr).
+Yet the literary sources make it clear that it was a commonly used tactic.

 At least some Icelanders considered quickfire dishonorable, hence when the enemies of Gunnar Hámundarson attacked his home they refused to burn him inside, despite the fact that it would have been faster and less costly in lives.
 Members of Gunnar's clan showed no such scruples when, around 1010, they burned Bergthorshvoll, home of Gunnar's erstwhile ally Njáll Þorgeirsson, his wife Bergþóra, his sons Helgi and Skarphéðinn Njálsson, and his grandson Þórður Kárason.
 It is because of this occurrence of quickfire that the name of the saga in Icelandic is Brennu-Njáls saga, "The Saga of the Burning of Njáll".
 One son-in-law, Kári Sölmundarson, escaped and later killed many of the burners.
 Here is the description of the arson of Njáll's house :

 Another instance of quickfire is told in the Eyrbyggja Saga.
 According to it, in the late 10th century in Iceland, Ulfar, a freedman, was the victim of an attempted quickfire by thralls (slaves, or serfs) owned by his enemy Thorolf.
 Thorolf's own son, Arnkel Goði, captured the thralls in the act and had them executed the following day.
 Arnkel's rival Snorri Goði prosecuted Arnkel, at Thorolf's request, for the unlawful killing of the thralls.

 The Sturlunga saga reports that in 1253, during the Age of the Sturlungs, the Flugumýri Arson was an unsuccessful attempt on the life of Gissur Þorvaldsson by his Icelandic enemies.
-This account is quite similar to what is told in Brennu-Njáls saga : an assault against a house is faltering, so the attackers have the idea to use fire against the besieged defenders.
-According to Lee M. Hollander, it is possible that this account inspired that of the burning of Njáll.
+This account is quite similar to what is told in Brennu-Njáls saga: an assault against a house is faltering, so the attackers have the idea to use fire against the besieged defenders.
+According to Lee M. Hollander, it is possible that this account inspired the narrative of the burning of Njáll.
 However, the episode of the burning of Njáll also appears in the Landnámabók and several other sources.